 Take a deep breath and spend the first few minutes of the exam carefully reading the instructions.
 Highlight or underline key points to ensure you fully understand what’s expected.

-Running out of time is a common issue during exams.
-Many students spend too much time on one question, leaving little to no time for others.
-This can result in unanswered questions or rushed responses.
+Running out of time is a nightmare scenario for many test-takers.
+This often happens when students spend too much time on one question, leaving little time for the rest of the exam.

 How to Avoid It:

-Before starting, quickly scan the entire exam to gauge the number of questions and their difficulty.
+Before starting, quickly skim through the entire exam to gauge the number of questions and their difficulty.
 Allocate time for each section and stick to it.
 If you’re stuck on a question, move on and come back to it later if time permits.

 How to Avoid It:

-Reserve the last 5–10 minutes of your exam to review your answers.
+Always reserve the last 5–10 minutes of the exam for reviewing your answers.
 Double-check calculations, ensure you’ve answered all questions, and correct any obvious mistakes.

 Cramming might seem like a quick fix, but it often leads to mental fatigue and poor retention of information.
-It’s also a major contributor to test anxiety, which can negatively impact your performance.
+This approach can leave you feeling overwhelmed and unprepared on exam day.

 How to Avoid It: